codinghare5/astro-static-site/src/pages/posts/mad-but-difficult.md

 the difficulties employers may encounter with managing autistic employees, along with the benefits that dealing with these difficulties could reap.

-**If you want to know more about anything in this blog, or to run something past us regarding autism in the workplace, please [contact us](/contact).**